Harika-SVL/Jenkins/notes.md

 * To fix the maven 3.6.3 issue we have to install 3.9 and use full path for package
 * Test results

-  ### Jenkins Terms
+  ### Jenkins TERMS :

-* JENKINS HOME: Jenkins home is a folder where jenkins stores all of it's configuration.
+* JENKINS_HOME: Jenkins home is a folder where jenkins stores all of it's configuration.
 In the above case the workspace is `/var/lib/jenkins`.
 If you want to change the workspace deal with `JENKINS_HOME`

 ![Alt text](shots/28.PNG)